Shaswat-G/DSA/Sorting/notes.md

   - Worst: O(n²) (unbalanced partitioning)

 Clearly, best and worst cases are not simply array configurations.
 To decide best and worst casse we need to consider whether or not the combination of the pivot and array config result in a balanced partitioning.

+### Quick Sort Implementation Details

+#### Algorithm Steps

+1. Choose a pivot element (commonly first, last, middle, or random).
+2. Partition the array so that elements less than the pivot are on the left, and elements greater than the pivot are on the right.
+3. Place the pivot in its correct sorted position.
+4. Recursively apply the same process to the left and right subarrays.
+5. Base case: subarrays of size 0 or 1 are already sorted.

+#### Purpose of Loops

+- **Partitioning loop:** Moves pointers inward, swapping elements to ensure partitioning around the pivot.
+- **Recursive calls:** Divide the array into subproblems (left and right of the pivot).

+#### Indices and Termination

+- Partitioning uses two pointers: left (starts at low+1) and right (starts at high).
+- The partitioning loop continues until the pointers cross.
+- After partitioning, the pivot is placed at its correct index.
+- Recursion terminates when subarray size is 0 or 1 (`low >= high`).

+#### Edge Cases

+- Worst case occurs when the pivot is always the smallest or largest element (unbalanced partitioning).
+- Can be improved by randomizing the pivot or using median-of-three.
+- Handles arrays of any size, including empty or single-element arrays.

+#### Key Idea / Philosophy

+- Divide-and-conquer: partitions the array into smaller subproblems.
+- In-place and efficient on average (O(n log n)), but not stable.
+- Performance depends on pivot choice and partitioning balance.
+- Recursion forms a binary tree of subproblems.

+---

 ## Merge Sort